rippmn/upsServiceInfoCreator/README.md

 ```
 - The jdbc driver will not be injected
 To ensure that you application has access to a JDBC driver either through a fork of the build pack, or including it in the deployed artifact.

+Another, less recommended approach to work around this could be an update of this code to allow for the submission of a empty/false URI in the UPS.
+This would then be ignored by overiding appropriate RelationalServiceInfoCreator code.
+Options:
+- ignore an empty URI and replace with the URI generated from other params
+- destroy URI (perhaps triggered by a specific value like "falseURI") and replace with value generated from other supplied params